gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/GITHUB_POPUPS_RETAIL_DATABASE_DOCUMENTATION.md

 ## Complete Database Schema

-### Row Level Security (RLS) Implementation
+### Database Overview

-The GitHub Popup retail database implements PostgreSQL Row Level Security to ensure data isolation between stores:
+The GitHub Popup retail system uses a SQLite database located at `data/retail.db`.

-**RLS User System:**
-- Each store has a unique `rls_user_id` (UUID) that controls data access
-- **Super Manager UUID:** `00000000-0000-0000-0000-000000000000` - Has access to all data across stores
-- Store-specific UUIDs restrict access to relevant data only

-**Key RLS Tables:**
-- `retail.stores` - Each store has unique rls_user_id for access control
-- `retail.customers` - Customer data tied to primary store via foreign key
-- `retail.orders` - Order access controlled by store association
-- `retail.inventory` - Inventory visible only to authorized store users

-**Security Benefits:**
-- Multi-tenant architecture within single database
-- Store managers only see their store's data
-- Corporate users (with super manager UUID) have full access
-- Prevents accidental data exposure between stores
+**Data Models:**
+All data models and table definitions are available in the `app/models/sqlite/` directory.

 ### Core Tables Overview

-The GitHub Popup retail database consists of 17 tables organized into the following functional areas:
+The GitHub Popup retail database consists of 15 tables organized into the following functional areas:

 1. **Customer Management**: `customers`
 2. **Store Management**: `stores` (with RLS user mapping)